thisislawatts/example-jobs/Sales Director (Account Executive), Commercial.md

 <li>are open, honest and take an entrepreneurial approach to sales, mindful of your customer's risk tolerance.&nbsp;</li>
 <li>have experience working in a fully remote position.&nbsp;</li>
 </ul>
-<p>We are distributed across four offices in Boston, London, Tel Aviv and Ottawa, with 15% of the company working fully-remote.
-We've made an organisational commitment to building a strong, effective, distributed company: we form teams across multiple offices wherever possible, and we invest in communication so that we can benefit from each others' perspectives.
-As well as an always-on webcam so we can see what's happening in each office, we make heavy use of video calls, Slack, and some inter-office travel.&nbsp;</p>
 <p><strong>Interested?&nbsp;</strong></p>
 <p>Please apply below!
 We care deeply about the warm, inclusive environment we've created and we value diversity - we welcome applications from those typically underrepresented in tech.
 If you like the sound of this role, but are not totally sure whether you're the right person, do apply anyway :)&nbsp;</p>
-<p><strong>About Snyk</strong></p>
-<p>Snyk's mission is to help companies develop fast and stay secure.&nbsp;</p>
+<p class="p1"><span class="s1"><strong>About Snyk</strong></span></p>
+<p class="p1">Snyk’s mission is to help developers use open source code and stay secure.The use of open source is booming, but security is a key concern (<a class="c-link" href="https://snyk.io/stateofossecurity/" target="_blank" data-stringify-link="https://snyk.io/stateofossecurity/" data-sk="tooltip_parent">https://snyk.io/stateofossecurity/</a>).</p>
-<p>Digital transformation has driven companies in all industries to develop faster and adopt modern DevOps processes, modern cloud-native application structure, and an increased dependency on the software supply chain.
-Traditional application security tools have not been able to keep up. (<a href="https://snyk.io/stateofsecurity/" target="_blank">https://snyk.io/stateofsecurity/</a>).
-Snyk's unique developer-first approach to cloud native application security enables developers and enterprise security teams to build software securely throughout the software development lifecycle.
-We care deeply about the quality and usefulness of the tools we develop, and always focus on our customers and users.&nbsp;</p>
+<p class="p1">Snyk’s unique product enables developers and enterprise security teams to continuously find &amp; fix vulnerable dependencies without slowing down, offering seamless integration into Dev, DevOps and DevSecOps workflows.
+We care deeply about the quality and usefulness of the tools we develop, always focusing on our customers and users.We are experiencing rapid growth - and we want you to join us!</p>
-<p>We are experiencing rapid growth - and we want you to join us!
-By the end of 2019, Snyk had adopted more than 450,000 developers, over 500 customers (such as Google, New Relic, ASOS, Intuit and others).
-We've also raised an additional $150 million, announced in January 2020, to enable us to execute on our mission.&nbsp;</p>
+<p class="p1">By September 2020, Snyk was already adopted by over 1.5M developers, including multiple enterprise customers (such as Google, New Relic, ASOS and others).
+Our September 2020 Series D funding round of $200M has put us at over $2.5Billion company valuation.</p>
+<p class="p1">We believe open source software is a force for good, and we’re building Snyk to make it easier for developers who aren’t security experts to stay secure.</p>
 <p>#LI-ES1</p>

 Interested?